ugochirico/parse-csharp/README.md

 # Parse Client for .NET

-This is an update of the simple C# wrapper for the Parse REST API, based on the old "Parse REST API for .NET" (https://github.com/aldenquimby/parse-csharp) which you can learn about at https://parse.com/docs/rest.
+This is an update of the simple C# wrapper for the Parse REST API, based on the old "Parse REST API for .NET" (https://github.com/aldenquimby/parse-csharp)

 This update supplies the extension to use any Parse Server instance.